rahulpnath/hugoBlog/content/drafts/defaultAzureCredential_from_azure_sdk.markdown

 var credential = new DefaultAzureCredential(azureCredentialOptions);
 ```

-To make the above source-control friendly you can move the '<AD User Name>' to your configuration file, so that each team member can set it as required.
-Alternatively you can also set Environment variables and specify the 'AZURE_CLIENT_ID', 'AZURE_TENANT_ID' and 'AZURE_CLIENT_SECRET' which will be automatically picked up and used to authenticate.
+To make the above source-control friendly, you can move the '<AD User Name>' to your configuration file, so that each team member can set it as required.
+Alternatively, you can also set Environment variables and specify the 'AZURE_CLIENT_ID', 'AZURE_TENANT_ID', and 'AZURE_CLIENT_SECRET' which will be automatically picked up and used to authenticate.
 Check out this [post on how to get the ClientId/Secret to authenticate](https://www.rahulpnath.com/blog/authenticating-a-client-application-with-azure-key-vault/).

 Hope this helps you get started with the new set of Azure SDK's!

+_Thanks to [Jon Gallant](https://blog.jongallant.com/2019/11/azure-sdks/) for reaching out and encouraging me to check out this new set of SDK's_